-- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be either greater than 20 or less than 20.
-As per Bexar County / City of San Antonio requirements, subgrade stabilization is needed when the Plasticity Index values are greater than 20. - If the pavement subgrade Plasticity Index values are greater than 20, then: - The subgrade should be stabilized to a depth of 6 or 8 inches using 6 percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is high, an alternate procedure will be needed. - Lime application rate of 27.00 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 36.00 lbs per sq yard for 8-inch depth of stabilization is recommended. - If the clays are removed to expose stratum II tan marl to limestone at the pavement subgrade elevation and the Plasticity Index values are 20 or less, then stabilization of the subgrade is not needed.
+- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be less than or equal to 20 or greater than 20. - If the subgrade Plasticity Index values are less than or equal to 20, as per City of San Antonio or Bexar County requirements, subgrade stabilization is not needed. - If the final street subgrade Plasticity Index values are greater than 20, then the subgrade should be stabilized - The subgrade should be stabilized to a depth of 6 or 8 inches using $6\frac{1}{2}$ percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is over 3000 ppm, an alternate procedure will be required. - Lime application rate of 30.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 40.0 lbs per sq yard for 8-inch depth of stabilization is recommended.